ClusterCockpit/cc-doc/content/en/docs/release/_index.md

 - **Metric store integration**: The previously external `cc-metric-store` component was integrated into `cc-backend`.
 In this process the configuration for the metric store was made much simpler.
-It is not possible to use an external time-series database.
+It is not possible to use an external time-series database directly.
 It is possible though to either send the metric data to multiple time-series backends or to forward all metric-data to `cc-backend`.
-We also dropped support for the Prometheus metric data base.
+All support for third party time-series databases was dropped.
 - **Drop support for MySQL/MariaDB**: We only support SQLite from now on.
-SQLite performance better and requires less administration.
+SQLite performs better and requires less administration.
 - **New slurm adapter**: We provide now an official slurm batch job adapter with tighter slurm integration.
 The REST API should still work but was extended to also provide Slurm node and job states.
 The job and node-state API is offered